 Why is FOK often inaccurate?

-FOK relies on familiarity cues rather than actual retrieval strength.
-When students review material, it feels familiar and 'known' because they have just processed it.
-This familiarity creates false confidence that does not reflect their ability to retrieve the information independently later.
+FOK, or feeling of knowing, often relies on familiarity cues rather than real retrieval strength.
+Learners may trust how familiar something feels, not how well they can recall it.
+When they review material, it can feel familiar and 'known' because they have just processed it.
+This can create false confidence, so later they may not retrieve the information on their own.

 How can I help learners distinguish between familiarity and mastery?